About Terri Gold

 Terri Gold is an award-winning photographer known for her poetic infrared imagery of people from the remote corners of the globe.
 Her ongoing body of work "Still Points in a Turning World" explores our universal cross-cultural truths: the importance of family, community, ritual and the amazing diversity of its expression.

 Terri’s work has garnered many awards, been shown in galleries internationally and published extensively.
-She had a solo show at Salomon Arts Gallery in April of 2017, and other recent exhibitions of her work have taken place at The Annenberg Space for Photography in conjunction with the "Life: A Journey Through Time" exhibition and at Photo Place Gallery in Vermont.
+She had a solo show at Salomon Arts Gallery in 2017, and other recent exhibitions of her work have taken place at The Annenberg Space for Photography in conjunction with the "Life: A Journey Through Time" exhibition and at Photo Place Gallery in Vermont.
 Recent awards include the International Photography Awards, Prix de la Photographie, Paris (Px3), and the Humanity Photo Awards.

 She is always happiest with a camera or three in her hands.